zerofo/sys-con/README.md

 ## Configure a controller
 When a new controller is connected, sys-con tries to determine the best profile for this new controller.
-In most cases the arrows and joystick will work fine, the buttons may not be mapped correctly by default (and in rare cases the right stick may be reversed).
+In most cases the dpad and joystick will work fine, the buttons may not be mapped correctly by default (and in rare cases the right stick may be reversed or not working).
 If this is the case, you will need to map the buttons yourself using the procedure below:

 ### Method 1 (Directly from the switch)